camerongoble/pico-meta-c/README.md

 Re-examine the new character.pl8 file in a text editor to verify the data has changed.

 TO DO:

-THere is obviously quite a way to go, primarily around establishing a dictionary of attributes and agreement about how such attributes are implemented across gamecarts.
-THe ultimate vision is to be able to import a character from one gamecart into a gamecart of completely different genre and gameplay, and have that character behave in ways consumate with its build and prior experiences.
+There is obviously quite a way to go, primarily around establishing a dictionary of attributes and agreement about how such attributes are implemented across gamecarts.
+The ultimate vision is to be able to import a character from one gamecart into a gamecart of completely different genre and gameplay, and have that character behave in ways consumate with its build and prior experiences.

 IE:  Gandalf can throw flaming pinecones in the Lord of the Rings adventure game, and has similar awesome fire powers in a Buck Rogers RPG.